It’s easy to care for blonde hair naturally with these tips!

 Blonde henna creates beautiful highlights!
 Neutral or blonde henna is known as Cassia Obovata, and helps make damaged hair silky, thick and lustrous, and keeps the scalp healthy, too.
 This kind of henna won’t show up on your hair unless you’re very pale blond or grey.

 Products to try: You can buy Blonde Henna in its pure powder form, such as that by Saachs Organics, which is designed specifically for blondes, or try Surya Brasil Henna Cream.
 This is a semi-permanent hair colouring containing hair dyes plus herbs and fruits from Brazil and India, which offer simultaneous colouration and deep conditioning treatment for the hair.
-This golden cream colours grey on the first application.
 It’s easy to use, hypoallergenic and dermatologically tested.

 11. Change Your Shower Head Filters

-Depending on where you live, the minerals in some tap water can contribute to changing a blonde’s natural golden tone into a brassier shade if the drinking water has a high iron content, or greenish if there’s a lot of chlorine in the water.
+Depending on where you live, the minerals in some tap water can contribute to changing a blonde’s natural golden tone into a brassier shade if the drinking water has a high iron content.
+Your hair can also turn greenish if there’s a lot of chlorine in the water.

-Installing a good filter like these on your shower head will not only help prevent those colour-changing minerals from ruining your natural shade, but it will help save your body from chlorine, fluouride and other nasty stuff in water, too!
+Installing a good filter like these on your shower head will not only help prevent those colour-changing minerals from ruining your natural shade, but it will help save your body from chlorine, fluoride and other nasty stuff in the water, too!

 12. Try Acidic Hair Rinses